Break the Badass: Malekith's sneak attack on Asgard and killing Frigga shock the whole realm to its core.

-Blatant Lies: When Frigga asks, "Am I not your mother?", Loki hesitates for a full five seconds before he unconvincingly replies, "You're not."
+Blatant Lies: When Frigga asks, "Am I not your mother?", Loki hesitates for a full five seconds before he unconvincingly replies "You're not."
 The sad expression on his face and his reaching out for her hand afterwards prove that he doesn't mean it.

-Bling of War: His green-and-gold armour is magnificent to behold.
+Bling of War: His green-and-gold armor is magnificent to behold.
 It's more stylish than Thor's or Odin's, which is not surprising considering that Loki is a master of deception, so appearances are important to him.

 Boomerang Bigot: Growing up in Asgard, he was raised to fear and hate Frost Giants, so when he accidentally discovers that he is one, he is consumed by so much self-loathing that he attempts to wipe out every Jötunn in existence.

 Boom Stick: His scepter in The Avengers fires blasts of blue energy, said to be using a similar type of blast as HYDRA's weapons in Captain America.

 Break Them by Talking: Averted in Thor when he wasn't trying to break anyone, but he really gets into it during The Avengers.
 Nick Fury, a crowd of Germans, Black Widow and the Hulk all get one.

 Breakout Villain: He's the only villain to get a continuing role beyond his original film, and is so popular that the film crew of Thor: The Dark World shot extra scenes of his character.
 Given that he was the Big Bad of The Avengers, arguably one of the most anticipated films of all time, he is unquestionably the franchise's most famous villain by this point.